samwalrus/machine_learning/README.md

 # machine_learning
-basic machine learning algorithms in prolog
+Basic machine learning algorithms in prolog.

+So far there is the linear classifier, the perceptron and decision tree.